A $\delta f$ PIC method with Forward-Backward Lagrangian reconstructions: Numerical results

-To better visualize the difference in the two methods, we next show in Figures~\ref{fig:DTSI_df_evol_f} to \ref{fig:DTSI_FBL_df_evol_df} a series of plots corresponding to snapshots of various densities at successive times $t^n = 0, 12.5, \dots , 87.5$ for the D-TSI test case: In Figure~\ref{fig:DTSI_df_evol_f} and \ref{fig:DTSI_FBL_df_evol_f} we show the evolution of the $\df$ and FBL-$\df$ solutions, completed by that of a reference scheme (an FBL simulation using a $1024 \times 1024$ grid) in Figure~\ref{fig:DTSI_ref_evol_f}.
+Regarding the $\df$ solutions, we observe that in the TSI test case (Fig.~\ref{fig:TSI_f}) both the basic $\df$ PIC and the FBL-$\df$ PIC methods allow to strongly reduce the level of oscillations compared to the coarse PIC simulation -- all three using approximatively 20,000 'active' particles.
+In the DTSI case however (Fig.~\ref{fig:DTSI_f}), we see a significant reduction in the accuracy of the basic $\df$ solution, where the global central vortex suffers from a visible deterioration and spurious streams of particles have appeared at high-velocities.
+In contrast, the accuracy of the FBL-$\df$ PIC method in the DTSI case remains very comparable to that of the TSI case.
+In particular we observe that the new method is able to capture several low-density filaments, i.e., fine regions with zero or very low density distinct from the central vortex.
+In the basic $\df$ simulation these fine structures are poorly resolved, as we can see from Fig.~\ref{fig:DTSI_f} where the low-density filaments on the left of the central vortex are virtually merged with the latter.
+To better visualize the difference in the two methods, we next show in Figures~\ref{fig:DTSI_df_evol_f} to \ref{fig:DTSI_FBL_df_evol_df} a series of plots corresponding to snapshots of various densities at successive times $t^n = 0, 12.5, \dots , 87.5$ for the DTSI test case: In Figure~\ref{fig:DTSI_df_evol_f} and \ref{fig:DTSI_FBL_df_evol_f} we show the evolution of the $\df$ and FBL-$\df$ solutions, completed by that of a reference scheme (an FBL simulation using a $1024 \times 1024$ grid) in Figure~\ref{fig:DTSI_ref_evol_f}.
 In Figure~\ref{fig:DTSI_FBL_df_evol_*} we then show the evolution of the bulk density $f^n_*$ computed by the FBL-$\df$ PIC method, which we remind is periodically remapped on a $50 \times 50$ grid of cubic splines, see Table~\ref{tab:methods}.
 Finally the evolution of the residual $\df^n$ densities are shown in Figure~\ref{fig:DTSI_df_evol_df} for the basic $\df$ method, and in Figure~\ref{fig:DTSI_FBL_df_evol_df} for the FBL-$\df$ method.